JamieJB123/chaos-cards-django/README.md

 **Python:**

-Checked for PEP8 compliance with Flake8.
+Checked for PEP8 compliance with Flake8 and the [Code Institute Python Linter](https://pep8ci.herokuapp.com/).

 **JavaScript:**

-Used JS Hint.
+Used [JS Hint](https://jshint.com/) to validate JavaScript code (both JavaScript file in static folder and the small script inserted at the bottom of base.html).
+Alerted me to a few missing semi-colons.

 ## Future Enhancements:

-- Deck Management: Organise cards into decks with tagging
+- **Deck Management:** Organise cards into decks
+- **Default themed decks** which users could 'spin'
+- **Tagging:** Ability to tag your cards / decks with themes to enable users to search through public decks by theme
+- **Favourites / starred:** Users could 'star' their favourite cards / decks which they find
+- **Toggle Public / Private:** ability to choose public/private status for decks and cards
-- Ratings & Comments: Let users rate and comment on public cards
+- **Ratings & Comments:** Let users rate and comment on public cards and decks
-- User Profiles & Stats: Track how often a user spins the wheel or completes cards
+- **User Profiles & Stats:** User's would have their own personal profile page where they could see statistics about their website usage and interactions (e.g. number of spins, number of decks, comments, ratings etc.)
+- **Public profiles:** user's could also have a public facing profile
-- Social Sharing: Share chaos cards directly to social media
+- **Social Sharing:** Share chaos cards directly to social media
-- AI-Generated Cards: Suggest chaos ideas based on user interests
+- **AI-Generated Cards:** Suggest chaos ideas based on user interests
+- **Total Random Card:** User's could 'spin the wheel' from all public cards stored on the database

 ## Credits

 **Frameworks & Tools:** Django, Bootstrap, Cloudinary, Heroku, GitHub **Icons:** Font Awesome
-**Testing Resources:** W3C validators, Lighthouse, Flake8
-**Code Institute:** All the teachers, support and resources.
+**Testing Resources:** W3C validators, Lighthouse, Flake8, JS Hint **Code Institute:** All the teachers, support and resources.